 If violent crime did appear to be falling, it did not prevent the public (or the newspapers) reporting on a number of crime-related panics in the mid- to late nineteenth century.

 The nineteenth century sporadically experienced periods of heightened anxiety, particularly about violent crime.
 Following the end of convict transportation in the mid 1850s, Londoners felt their insecurities increase as convicts who would have completed their sentences on Australian soil (and then stay there) were released from British prisons.
 Concern grew that ex-prisoners would be free to reoffend on the streets of the capital.
-When some of these "ticket-of-leave" men were suspected of committing violent crimes in the 1860s, the popular press ensured that a relatively small increase in violent crime was widely reported, and that it grew into, what are now commonly termed, moral panic about "garrotting" (the strangulation of mugging victims with a knotted rope).
+When some of these "ticket-of-leave" men were suspected of committing violent crimes in the 1860s, the popular press ensured that a relatively small increase in violent crime was widely reported.
+It grew into a - what we now would commonly term - "moral panic" about violent ex-offenders, epitomised in a high-profile incident of "garrotting" (the strangulation of mugging victims with a knotted rope).

 The panic over "garrotting" was initially precipitated by an attack on a Member of Parliament, who was assaulted on his way from the House of Commons to his London club.
 The newspapers, some of which were becoming ever-more sensationalist in their approach to crime in an attempt to get more readers, gave this story a lot of coverage.
 The panics over violent crime continued in the 1860s, with the government bringing in legislation which tried to cope with the (really quite small and limited) outbreak of "muggings" in London; and the perceived problem of the criminal classes (which the 1869 and 1871 "Habitual Offender Acts" were meant to deal with).
 We have the records created by these Acts in the Digital Panopticon, but unfortunately, they could never hope to control what was a largely "imagined community".